Quantum-Chemistry-Group-BNU/PyNQS/docs/source/methods/vmc.rst

 In general
 ^^^^^^^^^^^

-The expaction of energy :math:`E` is
+The expectation of energy :math:`E` is

 .. math::
     \begin{aligned}